RosaYi0702/se_project_aroundtheus/README.md

 * [Video of this project](https://www.youtube.com/watch?v=7InrT5MnxVk)

-# Project 3: Around The U.S.
+# Project 3: Multiyplayers Games Display(original: Around The U.S.)

 **Intro**

-_Around the U.S._ is a website that displays beautiful photos taken by Jacques Cousteau.
-It is a webside that will adjust how it displays based on whether the users are using the website (1280 viewport) or mobile (320 viewport).
-This project is made so all the elements are displayed correctly on popular screen sizes.
-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+This website showcases a collection of multiplayer games enjoyed by friends, featuring a responsive design that adapts seamlessly to both desktop (1280px) and mobile (320px) viewports.
+Built with attention to detail, it ensures that all elements display correctly across popular screen sizes for an optimized user experience.

 **Figma**